-6.2.2.1 Security audit automatic response (FAU_ARP)

-6.2.2.1.1 FAU_ARP.1/SYS: Security Alarms for System Log
+- 914 6.2.2.1 Security audit automatic response (FAU_ARP) - 915 6.2.2.1.1 FAU_ARP.1/SYS: Security Alarms for System Log

-FAU_ARP.1.1/SYS The TSF shall take-[inform an authorised Gateway Administrator and [create a log entry within the System Log]] upon detection of a potential security violation.
+FAU_ARP.1.1/SYS The TSF shall take [inform an authorised Gateway Administrator and [create a log entry within the System Log]] upon detection of a potential security violation.
 Hierarchical to: No other components Dependencies: FAU_SAA.1 Potential violation analysis

-6.2.2.2.1 FAU_GEN.1/SYS: Audit data generation for System Log
+917 6.2.2.2.1 FAU_GEN.1/SYS: Audit data generation for System Log

-FAU_GEN.1.1/SYS The TSF shall be able to generate an audit record of the following auditable events: a) Start-up and shutdown of the audit functions; b) All auditable events for the [basic] level of audit as listed in Table 12; and c) [other non-privacy relevant auditable events as listed in Table 13].
-FAU_GEN.1.2/SYS The TSF shall record within each audit record at least the following infor- mation: a) Date and time of the event, type of event, subject identity (if applicable), and the outcome (success or failure) of the event; and b) For each audit event type, based on the auditable event definitions of the functional components included in the PP /ST, [all information as listed in Table 14 conforming to [FNN Log]].
+FAU_GEN.1.1/SYS The TSF shall be able to generate an audit record of the following auditable events: a) Start-up and shutdown of the audit functions; b) All auditable events for the [basic] level of audit; and c) [other non-privacy relevant auditable events as listed in Table 6.3].
+FAU_GEN.1.2/SYS The TSF shall record within each audit record at least the following information: a) Date and time of the event, type of event, subject identity (if applicable), and the outcome (success or failure) of the event; and b) For each audit event type, based on the auditable event definitions of the functional components included in the PP /ST, [all information as listed in Table 6.4].
 Hierarchical to: No other components Dependencies: FPT_STM.1

-SFR Auditable Events Refinement justification FAU_ARP.1/SYS Actions taken due to potential security violations.
-FAU_GEN.1/SYS - FAU_GEN.1/CON - FAU_GEN.1/CAL - FAU_GEN.2 - FAU_SAA.1/SYS Enabling and disabling of any of the analysis mechanisms.
+SFR Auditable Event FAU_ARP.1/SYS Actions taken due to potential security violations.
+FAU_GEN.1/SYS - FAU_GEN.1/CON - FAU_GEN.1/CAL - FAU_SAA.1/SYS Enabling and disabling of any of the analysis mechanisms.
 Automated responses performed by the tool.
-FAU_SAR.1/SYS Reading of information from the audit records.
+34 FAU_SAR.1/SYS Reading of information from the audit records.
 FAU_SAR.1/CON Reading of information from the audit records.
 FAU_SAR.1/CAL Reading of information from the audit records.
-FAU_STG.2 - FAU_STG.4/SYS Actions taken due to the audit storage failure.
+FAU_STG.4/SYS Actions taken due to the audit storage failure.
 FAU_STG.4/CON Actions taken due to the audit storage failure.
 FAU_STG.4/CAL Actions taken due to the audit storage failure.
+FAU_GEN.2 FAU_STG.2 - FCO_NRO.2 The failure of invocation of the non-repudiation service.
+35 Identification of the information, the destination, and a copy of the evidence provided.